jaguar-ks/Philosophers/README.md

 - There is one fork between each pair of philosophers.
 Therefore, if there are several philosophers, each philosopher has a fork on their left side and a fork on their right side.
 If there is only one philosopher, there should be only one fork on the table.
-- To prevent philosophers from duplicating forks, you should protect the forks state with a mutex for each of them.
+- To prevent philosophers from duplicating forks, you should protect the fork's state with a mutex for each of them.

 ![data_race](./data_race.png)